Frequently Asked Questions

 Will face masks be required at camps?

-Campers are required to wear masks during parent drop off and pick up, while indoors, and when moving outside and not engaged in higher intensity activities, like mountain biking, blacksmithing, backpacking, rock climbing, lacrosse and other specified activities.
+Campers are required to wear masks during parent drop off and pick up, while indoors, and in vehicles.
+Masks are optional outside.
 The CDC recognizes that wearing masks may not be possible in every situation or for some people.
 Masks will not be worn during water related activities like Sailing and Swimming, please see outlined guidance in our Activities Modifications Section.

 What are some of the proper ways to wear a face mask?